My Best Blogging Tips… Revealed!

-You could easily tie that topic (or any “out there” topic) into just about any niche you want; weight loss, self-help, green energy, internet marketing, or just about any topic.
+You could easily tie that topic (or any “out there” topic) into just about any niche you want; weight loss, self-help, green energy, internet marketing, or leadership skills, or just about any topic.
 (Even High School Algebra).

 The point is that, if you’re creative, and if you put forth effort, you can write about any topic and make it relevant to your niche.

-This is an epically important skill to have, especially if you get bored easily (like me, and most other bloggers).
+This is an epically important skill to have, especially if you get bored easily (like me, and most other humans).

 It’s also a super fun way to create content that’s fun to write; try writing about a wild topic for your next blog post and see if it doesn’t entice your creativity.
 (Try writing about space aliens, dinosaurs, magical fairies, your invisible friend, string theory, megaladon, loch ness, or hobgoblins.
 I dare you).